-- Project location36 and property owner - Project Owner (If different than property owner) - Detail on the relationship between the utility account holder and the property owner/project owner, if they differ (Optional item) - o During application processing, the Program Administrator may request clarification if the utility account holder and the property/project owner differ. - Installer name & contact information (May select unknown if not yet known) - Name of Utility for which the system is interconnected
+- Project location73 and property owner - Project Owner (If different than property owner) - Detail on the relationship between the utility account holder and the property owner/project owner, if they differ (Optional item) - During application processing, the Program Administrator may request clarification if the utility account holder and the property/project owner differ. - Installer name & contact information (May select unknown if not yet known) - Name of Utility for which the system is interconnected - Will this project be applying under the EEC category?
+(Only available for EEC qualified Approved Vendors) - Project Type (Residential, Non-residential, Government, Non-Profit, House of Worship, Community-Driven Community Solar)

-36 The project's latitude and longitude (in degrees out to 6 decimal places, e.g. 41.881856, -87.631222; this information is easily identified through Google Maps) and/or parcel ID will be requested as optional information.
+73 The project's latitude and longitude (in degrees out to 6 decimal places, e.g. 41.881856, -87.631222; this information is easily identified through Google Maps) and/or parcel ID will be requested as optional information.
 Projects in rural locations are strongly encouraged to provide this information.
-Approved Vendors that submit a significant number of projects with addresses that are difficult to map without latitude/longitude information or parcel ID may be asked by the Program Administrator to provide latitude/longitude for all future project applications..
+Approved Vendors that submit a significant number of projects with addresses that are difficult to map without latitude/longitude information or parcel ID may be asked by the Program Administrator to provide latitude/longitude for all future project applications.
+More information on this decision can be found in the update posted on November 1, 2019.

-- Will this project be applying under the EEC category?
-(Only available for EEC qualified Approved Vendors) - Project Type (Residential, Non-residential, Government, Non-Profit, House of Worship, Community-Driven Community Solar) - o If "Residential" is selected and the project is 25 kW AC or less in size, applicant will attest that the project is a residential project with a checkbox if it meets one of the following criteria: - Electric bill demonstrates residential rate classification; - Property classified as residential for purposes of property tax; or - Structure usage is at least 75% residential. - o If "Residential" is selected and the project is greater than 25 kW AC in size, applicant will provide at least one of the following documents: - Electric bill which shows residential classification; or - Proof of residential property tax class code; or - Documentation demonstrating that at least 75% of the usage of the structure(s) is residential - o If "House of Worship" is selected and project is 100 kW AC or less in size, applicant will provide both of the following: - A signed attestation that states the following:
+- If "Residential" is selected and the project is 25 kW AC or less in size, applicant will attest that the project is a residential project with a checkbox if it meets one of the following criteria: - Electric bill demonstrates residential rate classification; - Property classified as residential for purposes of property tax; or - Structure usage is at least 75% residential. - o If "Residential" is selected and the project is greater than 25 kW AC in size, applicant will provide at least one of the following documents: - Electric bill which shows residential classification; or - Proof of residential property tax class code; or - Documentation demonstrating that at least 75% of the usage of the structure(s) is residential - o If "House of Worship" is selected and project is 100 kW AC or less in size, applicant will provide both of the following: - ---- A signed attestation that states the following: